 Under the Director Compensation Program, each non-employee director was eligible to receive an option to purchase 80,200 shares of our Common Stock under the Akebia Therapeutics, Inc. 2014 Incentive Plan, as amended, or the 2014 Incentive Plan, at the time of his or her initial appointment or election to our Board of Directors, or the Initial Awards, which vests as follows: 25% of the stock option vests on the first anniversary of the date of grant and the remaining 75% of the stock option vests ratably on the first day of each calendar quarter between the first anniversary of the date of grant and the fourth anniversary of the date of grant, subject to the non-employee director's continuous service through the applicable vesting date.
 In addition, each continuing non-employee director who served on the Board of Directors for at least six months as of the date of the 2019 annual meeting of stockholders was eligible to receive, on the date of such annual meeting, an option to purchase 20,100 shares of our Common Stock and a grant of 13,700 restricted stock units under the 2014 Incentive Plan, each of which will vest in full on the first anniversary of the grant date subject to the non-employee director's continuous service through the applicable vesting date.
 These stock options were granted with an exercise price equal to the fair market value of a share of our Common Stock on the date of grant and have a 10-year term.
-Our Board of Directors adopted a form of Stock Option Agreement), the option is not assumed or continued, and a new award is not granted in substitution thereof by the acquirer or survivor (or an affiliate of the acquirer or survivor) in accordance with the terms of the 2014 Incentive Plan, the initial and subsequent stock options then outstanding will vest in full upon such change in control.
+Our Board of Directors adopted a form of Stock Option Agreement under the 2014 Incentive Plan for our non-employee directors under which if, in connection with a change in control (as defined in the form of Stock Option Agreement), the option is not assumed or continued, and a new award is not granted in substitution thereof by the acquirer or survivor (or an affiliate of the acquirer or survivor) in accordance with the terms of the 2014 Incentive Plan, the initial and subsequent stock options then outstanding will vest in full upon such change in control.